ttu/ttu.github.io/_posts/2022-2-5-material-for-new-developers.md

 ---
 layout: post
 title: Material for (new) developers
-excerpt: Collection of books, links and videos that can be helpful for (new) developers.
-Seasoned programmers may already be familiar with these topics.
+excerpt: A collection of books, links and videos that can be helpful for (new) developers.
+Experienced programmers might already be knowledgeable about these subjects.
 ---

-Collection of books, links and videos that can be helpful for developers.
-Seasoned programmers may already be familiar with these topics.
+A collection of books, links and videos that can be helpful for (new) developers.
+Experienced programmers might already be knowledgeable about these subjects.

 ### Books, links and videos

-#### Technical and non technical tips and guides.
+#### Technical and non-technical tips and guides

-These can help you become better engineer, get better understanding of the software field and understand people better.
+These can help you become a better engineer, improve your knowledge of the software industry and ability to understand people.

 * [The Pragmatic Programmer](https://www.goodreads.com/book/show/4099.The_Pragmatic_Programmer)
   * Read 20th Anniversary Edition / 2nd edition
   * This book is filled with practical and technical advices, best approaches and major pitfalls
   * [Summary](https://github.com/HugoMatilla/The-Pragmatic-Programmer)
 * [Being Geek: The Software Developer's Career Handbook](https://www.goodreads.com/book/show/8473471-being-geek)
-  * Plenty of relevant information what it is like to work in a software field written in an easy way
+  * Easy to read material containing a lot of relevant information about what it's like to work in the software industry
 * [The Unicorn Project](https://www.goodreads.com/book/show/44333183-the-unicorn-project)
-  * Novel what it is to work in an non-tech centric enterprise company
+  * Novel about working in a non-tech centered enterprise company

 #### How to write good code

 Hard to find a single good book to recommend.
-It is good to remember that books are always someone's personal opinions and you do not need to agree with everything.
-On overall following practices will help you to write better code.
+It is good to keep in mind that books have always author's personal opinions and you do not need to agree with them all.
+Overall, following practices will help you to write better code.

 Start with one of these:
 [JavaScript](https://github.com/ryanmcdermott/clean-code-javascript) | [TypeScript](https://github.com/labs42io/clean-code-typescript) | [Python](https://github.com/zedr/clean-code-python)